toby-p/tweezers/README.md

 <img src = "./images/stripped_tweets_method.PNG">

-#### The search object features a number of other methods for accessing data ...
+#### The search object features a number of other methods and attributes for accessing data ...

 <img src = "./images/search.methods.PNG">